-Michael R. Marrus is a Canadian historian of the Holocaust, modern European and Jewish history.
+Michael R. Marrus is Professor Emeritus at the University of Toronto.
 He is the author, most recently, of Lessons of the Holocaust (2015).

 Robert O. Paxton is Mellon Professor Emeritus of Social Science at Columbia University and the author of The Anatomy of Fascism (2004), among other titles.

 "Marrus and Paxton's Vichy France and the Jews, which radically changed the perspective on an overlooked topic, remains four decades later the best and most complete analysis of Vichy's antisemitic policy.
 This new updated edition, which has been unanimously acclaimed as a rare achievement in its French version, comes at the right time, when dark times seem to knock at the door of the world."

 —Renée Poznanski, Ben Gurion University of the Negev

 "Widely acclaimed as the definitive account of Vichy's antisemitic policies and practices, Marrus and Paxton's new edition ofVichy France and the Jewsincorporates both the voluminous scholarship and newly available archival materials that have appeared since their first edition.
 With their thorough revisions, the book maintains its position as the foundational text for anyone interested in this fateful chapter of French history."

 —Sarah Fishman, author of From Vichy to the Sexual Revolution: Gender and Family Life in Postwar France